django-helpdesk/django-helpdesk/docs/install.rst

         'django.contrib.admin',  # Required for helpdesk admin/maintenance
-        'django.contrib.humanize',  # Required for elapsed time formatting 'markdown_deux',  # Required for Knowledgebase item formatting 'bootstrapform', # Required for nicer formatting of forms with the default templates 'helpdesk',  # This is us!
+        'django.contrib.humanize',  # Required for elapsed time formatting 'markdown_deux',  # Required for Knowledgebase item formatting 'bootstrap4form', # Required for nicer formatting of forms with the default templates 'helpdesk',  # This is us!
     )